Career Timeline of Javier Báez: Major Achievements and Milestones

 2014: MLB Debut

-In 2014, Javier Báez made his Major League Baseball debut with the Chicago Cubs.
+In 2014, Báez made his Major League Baseball debut, marking a significant milestone in his baseball career.

 March 30, 2015: Optioned to Iowa Cubs

-In 2016, Javier Báez hit a solo home run in Game 1 of the National League Division Series against the San Francisco Giants, securing a 1-0 victory for the Cubs.
+In 2016, during Game 1 of the National League Division Series against the San Francisco Giants, Báez hit a solo home run off Johnny Cueto, securing a 1–0 victory for the Cubs.

-On March 10, 2017, Javier Báez got his first career World Baseball Classic (WBC) hit, a single against Deolis Guerra of Venezuela, also earning an RBI while playing for the Puerto Rican national team.
+On March 10, 2017, Javier Báez recorded his first career World Baseball Classic hit, a single against Deolis Guerra of Venezuela, also earning an RBI.

-In 2018, Javier Báez had a batting average of .290 with 34 home runs and a league-leading 111 RBIs.
-He finished second in the National League MVP voting.
+In 2018, Báez had 606 at-bats with 176 hits and a batting average of .290.
+He hit 34 home runs, drove in a league-leading 111 RBIs, and stole 21 bases.
+He finished second to Christian Yelich for the NL MVP.

-In 2018, Javier Báez was named the starting second baseman for the MLB All-Star Game.
-He also achieved milestones in home runs, RBIs, and stolen bases and hit a 481-foot home run.
+In 2018, Báez was named the starting second baseman for the 2018 MLB All-Star Game, marking his first All-Star selection.
+He also participated in the 2018 Home Run Derby.

 June 23, 2019: 100th Career Home Run

-On June 23, 2019, Javier Báez hit his 100th career home run against the New York Mets.
+On June 23, 2019, Báez hit his 100th career home run off of Seth Lugo against the New York Mets.

 July 30, 2021: Traded to the New York Mets

-On July 30, 2021, Javier Báez, along with Trevor Williams and cash considerations, was traded to the New York Mets in exchange for Pete Crow-Armstrong.
+On July 30, 2021, Javier Báez was traded to the New York Mets along with Trevor Williams and cash considerations for Pete Crow-Armstrong.
 He chose to wear number 23 to honor Ryne Sandberg.
-This marks a significant career milestone for Báez.

 December 1, 2021: Signed with the Detroit Tigers

-On December 1, 2021, Javier Báez signed a six-year, $140 million contract with the Detroit Tigers and chose to wear No. 28 since his preferred numbers were already taken.
+On December 1, 2021, Javier Báez signed a six-year, $140 million contract with the Detroit Tigers, choosing to wear No. 28.

-2021: Traded to the New York Mets and Signed with the Detroit Tigers
+2021: Traded to the Mets and Signed with the Tigers

-In 2021, Javier Báez was traded to the New York Mets.
-After the 2021 season ended, he became a free agent and subsequently signed a six-year contract with the Detroit Tigers.
+In 2021, Báez was traded to the New York Mets.
+After the 2021 season, he became a free agent and then signed a six-year contract with the Detroit Tigers.

-On April 8, 2022, Javier Báez hit a ninth-inning walk-off single in his Detroit Tigers debut, securing a 5-4 victory against the Chicago White Sox.
+On April 8, 2022, Javier Báez hit a walk-off single in his Detroit Tigers debut to defeat the Chicago White Sox.
+However, he was later placed on the injured list on April 16 due to thumb soreness.